JumaJuiceTime/CairnHack/Blood Moon's Gaze/wardens-guide/variable-difficulty.md

 **Warden**: _"The men exchange a look.
 The mustachioed guard replies, 'No entry after dark.
 That's the rule.'"_

 > At this point, Lucius is putting on all his charm and is essentially trying to bribe the guards to gain entry.
 He is also the most at risk in this situation, as the two men are well-equipped to handle a lone traveler and have backup besides.
-If it were required, Lucius would make the WIL save and not the guards.
+If it were required, Lucius would make the PRS save and not the guards.

 **Lucius**: _"Yes, I understand.
 But it isn't quite dark yet, is it?
 The Sun is only just setting.
 May I please enter?
 I'd happily start sharing my newfound wealth with you two first, if you catch my drift.
 Perhaps I could bring you each a well-earned beer?
 To show my appreciation, of course._"